 My mum used to make a salad when I was a kid but of course, she was the only one eating that.
 She said she never had a sting but somehow I could not believe that or take any risks.
 Haha.
 She used to massage them with a little salt and that alone was getting rid of the chemicals that were responsible for the stinging.

-Luckily, cooking nettles or soaking them in water gets rid of the stinging chemicals in the plant
+Luckily, cooking the nettles gets rid of the stinging chemicals in the plant but just soaking them in the water doesn't, so be aware and well prepared.
+Haha!

 FAQs

 Yes, you certainly can.
 The best practice is to wash these thoroughly and cook these for literally 2 minutes just to soften these and reduce the quantity.
-Allow to cool and freeze in a zip bag or an ait tight container.
+Allow to cool and freeze in a zip bag or an air-tight container.

 Oh absolutely!
 It is a really good soup to freeze and have later.
 Just do not add the cream but rather save this for adding freshly when serving the soup.